blacklightpy/vaultofknowledge/Family Trees.md

 I've been wondering about what data structure a family tree would be best represented in, and how large it will be for a few generations.
 After a while of thinking, I think I've arrived at some conclusions.

+> [!NOTE]
+> As a fun note, I think calculating the complete human family tree would take terabytes of data assuming about 150 bytes of data per record of the database and 190 billion humans ever to have lived on Earth.
 ## Premise
 These are the generations (except great-great-grandparents) up to which I'm interested in calculating.
 Most likely I won't be able to complete all the data, but at least I can try.